smoab/docstrange/IMPLEMENTATION_SUMMARY.md

 ## 🎯 **Project Overview**

-Successfully created a comprehensive Python library `llm-data-converter` that converts any document, text, or URL into LLM-ready data formats.
+Successfully created a comprehensive Python library `document-data-extractor` that converts any document, text, or URL into LLM-ready data formats.
 The library is production-ready with full OCR capabilities, multiple output formats, and seamless LLM integration.

 ## ✅ **Successfully Implemented Features**